 A key aim of this assignment is to start to look at ways of promoting my work, starting with Shutterstock and Adobe Stock stock image markets.
 Advice from experienced stock photographers is to have a larger number of different types of image – editorial, commercial and also abstract.
 Rather than – as in higher end photography – to focus on a distinctive style and niche (that will come in Part 5 of this module).
 So an issue in selection of series and images was how far I thought they might be suitable as stock photography rather than their documentary interest.

-I focus on series of existing and new images from four locations that offered a different ‘aesthetic’, were under-represented on Shutterstock and which I would be able to revisit and extend further for Assignment 5:
+I focus on series of existing and new images from locations that offered a different ‘aesthetic’, were under-represented on Shutterstock, and which I would be able to revisit and extend in different media for subsequent assignments focusing on content and narrative:

-- 2.2.6 Going North 1: Lake District revisits a portfolio of high quality RAW images processed in Lightroom for a landscape photography assignment on ‘Beauty and Sublime’ and looks at whether and how Nik Viveza and Silver FX can add more lift and impact to the images.
+- 4.1 Lake District Sublime revisits a portfolio of high quality RAW images processed in Lightroom for a landscape photography assignment on ‘Beauty and Sublime’ and looks at whether and how Nik Viveza and Silver FX can add more lift and impact to the images.

-- 2.2.7 Going North 2: Dark Peak looks at ways of working with low resolution jpg images in Silver FX to produce a series of ‘dark’ evocative images from photographs taken with an old compact camera in 2011.
+- 4.2 Dark Peak White Peak looks at ways of working with low resolution jpg images in Silver FX to produce a series of ‘dark’ evocative images from photographs taken with an old compact camera in 2011.

 Technical conclusions on digital photography software workflow